mikk-c/ecomplexity21/README.md

 Should the Annihilation complexity be iterative?
 Does it make any sense to calculate and include in the updates an importer complexity?
+Can we build a special Product Space in which network variance works better than it does now?
+(It'd be one with the core made of simple products and branches that progressively get more demanding in capabilities)